appmancer/JXPlotterXVG/README.md

 to edit your text now, but it will convert correctly for plotting.

 ## Preparing your design
-1. In Inkscape, check that your shape have the correct hexcode.
+1. In Inkscape, check that your shapes have the correct hexcode.
 2. Press CTRL+SHIFT+F to open the Fill & Stroke dialogue boxes
 3. Select your shapes, and in the Fill tab, set to 'no paint'
 4. In the Stroke Paint tab, set to 'Flat colour'